sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

 # Literature Review

+## Abstract

+This review covers the current legislative approaches in Australia to the management of risk associated with unconventional energy production.
+A brief historical survey is given to introduce the context of legislative discussion and various associated concepts, as a way of leading into the technical context, gap identification and recommendations for future work.

 ## Introduction

 In the last few years unconverntional energy (UE) production has been considered a significant potential economic resource for Australia.
 Unconventional energy in the Australian context, generally refers to gas held in shale or coal formations, along with what is known as "tight gas" {{Ref CEDA 2012 p.7}}.